 I relished in the fact that I could be so far away from home, yet still felt as if I was there, safe, sound, and among my people.

 One of the things that stood out to me the most was the friendly and accommodating nature of the staff, and the amount of locals who approached us asking where we were from, and where we were headed to next.
 We exchanged contact information with some, and agreed to connect with others at some point during our trip.
 This night however was coming to an end.
 Although I wanted more, my body was rudely letting me know I’ve been up for 24 hours and needed to shut it down.
 Santo Domingo, it’s sexiness, magic, and wonder would be here tomorrow.
 This was night one and we still had time to fully get to know the city after some much-needed rest.

 You would think that after being sleep deprived that the ride back to the hotel would be a quiet one.
 It wasn’t.
-Freddy, who was still waiting for us after the club, drove us home and took us through some side streets to show us some possible other venues to explore before we left for Punta Cana.
-We told him of our exploits that evening and he laughed along with us, all wile being so genuine in his advice on how to keep us safe while visiting his beloved city.
+Freddy, who was still waiting for us after the club, drove us back while taking us through side streets to show us other venues to explore before we left for Punta Cana.
+We told him of our exploits that evening and he laughed along with us, in addition to giving advice on how to be safe while visiting his beloved city.
 As the conversation died down, I looked out the window upon the streets of Santo Domingo and for some reason, Stan Getz and João Gilberto’s “The girl from Impanema” came into my head.
 Although the song, which references a city in Brazil, has nothing to do with DR, it’s slow, melodic, and sophisticated tone seemed warranted.
-I let it drift in my head as fatigue began to set in.
-As if the song was actually playing on the radio, I began to hum, Tall and tan and young and lovely, while visibly smiling and thinking, yes this was a good night!
+I let it drift in my head as fatigue began to set in and I began to hum, Tall and tan and young and lovely, all while smiling and thinking to myself, this was a good night!